Pilot (Jericho): Plot

-While searching for the children, Sheriff Dawes and Deputy Riley find a prison bus that has crashed.
+While searching for the children, Sheriff Dawes and Deputy Riley find a Leavenworth prison bus that has crashed.
 They mistake it for the school bus and are both shot while investigating.

 In town, Dale Turner discovers a message from his mother on his answering machine.
 The end of the message is interrupted by a large explosion heard in the background.
 Dale later plays the message for a group of adults at the Greens' house.
 Gail offers condolences to Dale, saying that she hadn't known Dale's mother was visiting Denver.
 Dale tells the group that his mother wasn't visiting Denver but rather was in Atlanta, Georgia.
 Earlier, Mayor Green had tried to calm citizens by speculating that the Denver incident was isolated and possibly a military accident instead of a widespread enemy attack.
 Shortly after, Gail informs the mayor about the second explosion in Atlanta.

 Residents swarm the gas station to fill up their cars and trucks.
 Electrical power fails.
 The situation comes close to a riot before Mayor Green arrives and calms the crowd, temporarily.
 The townspeople press the mayor for answers, and at one point he reveals that there was another explosion in Atlanta.
 The situation almost escalates again, but calms down when the school bus arrives with the children.
 Jake tells the crowd to help the children, and informs his brother that he drove past a prison bus that had crashed.
 With no means of communication and no power, Jerichoans are isolated from the outside world, not knowing what is left of that world, or how many others are still alive and must find means of survival in the midst of panic and chaos.

 The episode ends with Emily Sullivan, an old friend of Jake who is seemingly unaware of the day's events, driving on an isolated rural road.
 She is on her way to the airport to meet with her fiancé, who is returning from a trip.
 Feeling bumps in the road, she stops the car and gets out to see what the problem is.
 The road is covered with dead birds that seemingly just dropped from the sky.